thm-community/api-docs/source/index.html.md

 This is a collection of API endpoint related notes gathered from various [contributors on TryHackMe](https://github.com/thm-community).
 The documentation below should only be used as a reference to build awesome apps.
 As the information is reliant on community contributors, some things may not be up to date.

-This is my [personal](https://cmnatic.co.uk) reference guide for anything TryHackMe API-related.
-At the moment there are no detailed official documents that cover the endpoints and their uses within the site, so as a bot dev, I thought to document everything I have come across and examples.

 Endpoints change and sometimes it's easier to update bot code then it is to update my own reference for it.
 If an endpoint or an example doesn't work as expected, I will not be troubleshooting.
-Thanks! ~CMNatic
+Thanks! -CMNatic

 <aside class="notice">Please don't ask for help with <code>x,y,z</code></aside>